 Choral Intern Program for High School Students

-Our intern program is open to area high school students who are interested in a high-level immersion program of singing with a small chorus of musically trained adults.
+Our Intern program is open to area high school students who are interested in a high-level immersion program of singing with a small chorus of musically trained adults.
 We will admit students by audition with the conductor.
 If more than one qualified singer per part auditions, we will consider admitting them as well.
 The decision is to be made by the musical director.
 The appointment will be for the Spring 2024 semester.

 This program is intended to be a supplemental vocal experience to the students’ high school music program and may help in building their resumes as they prepare for college.
-Applicants must have good sight reading abilities and be available Tuesday evenings from 7:30-10 for rehearsals at the Miles River Middle School in Hamilton (from September-April) and for three weekend concerts each season, usually around the first weekend of December and the last weekend of April.
+Applicants must have good sight reading ability and be available Tuesday evenings from 7:30-9:45 for rehearsals at the Miles River Middle School in Hamilton (from January-mid-May) and for two weekend concerts this Spring, on May 11 & 12, with a dress rehearsal the Friday before.

 It is our hope that this program will help to cultivate a new generation of skilled choral singers.